Racing thoughts: Anxiety disorders

 Racing thoughts associated with anxiety disorders can be caused by many different conditions, such as obsessive–compulsive disorder (OCD), panic disorder, generalized anxiety disorder, or posttraumatic stress disorder.

 In people with OCD, racing thoughts can be brought on by stressors, or triggers, causing disturbing thoughts in the individual.
 These disturbing thoughts, then, result in compulsions characterizing OCD in order to lower the stress and gain some sort of control over these stressful, racing thoughts.

 Panic disorder is an anxiety disorder characterized by repeated panic attacks of fear or nervousness, lasting several minutes.
 During these panic attacks, the response is out of proportion to the situation.
 The racing thoughts may feel catastrophic and intense, but they are a symptom of the panic attack and must be controlled in order to soothe the panic and minimize the panic attack.

 Generalized anxiety disorder is a neurological anxiety disorder that involves uncontrollable and excessive worrying about irrational topics or problems.
 These stressful thoughts must be present for at least six months in order to be diagnosed as GAD.
 Along with other symptoms, racing thoughts is one of the most common ones.
 With GAD, there is an inability to relax or let thoughts or worries go, persistent worrying and obsessions about small concerns that are out of proportion to the result, and even worrying about their excessive worrying.

 Bipolar disorder

 Racing thoughts can be brought on by bipolar disorder, defined by mood instability that range from extreme emotional highs, mania, to severe depression.
-During the manic phase of bipolar disorder is when racing thoughts usually occur.
+Racing thoughts usually occur during the manic phase of bipolar disorder.
 Disjointed, constantly changing thoughts with no underlying theme can be a sign of the manic phase of bipolar disorder.
 Manic thoughts can prevent performance of daily routines due to their rapid, unfocused and overwhelming nature.
 Racing thoughts in people with bipolar disorder are generally accompanied with other symptoms associated with this disorder.